 “We have incredible wealth here in the Congo Basin!” exclaims Priscilla Omouendze, Gabonese founder of ‘N’kira’, making natural cosmetic products.
 “But people don’t value what we have, they don’t believe in it much.”

-With a PhD in cellular biology and physiology, Priscilla decided to create her own company, putting natural cosmetic products – mainly oils and butters – on the market, derived from plants of the Gabonese forests.
+to create her own company, putting natural cosmetic products – mainly oils and butters – on the market, derived from plants of the Gabonese forests.

 N’kira was created in 2016 but was only given its current name in 2017.
 The term refers to water spirits who evoke the traditional practice of téké, in worship of twins; a cult where there are more women than men.
 The Nga N’kira are an order of healers who make use of plants.
 Priscilla chose the name N’Kira for her line of cosmetic products in order to honour women and this ancestry.